 - Wear a face covering indoors when around others in areas of high transmission.

 - Get tested before attending social activities.
-Free PCR and rapid antigen tests are available on campus at testing sites.

 - Get tested after close contact exposures, and be sure to wear a mask for the appropriate time frame based on your exposure.

 - Wash your hands often with soap and water for at least 20 seconds.
 If soap and water are not available, use an alcohol-based hand sanitizer.

 - Clean and disinfect frequently touched objects and surfaces.